Experts in online safety

-As with any pictures your child shares on social media, he or she should be careful not to reveal any private information, especially regarding location.
+As with any pictures your child shares on social media, they should be careful not to reveal any private information, especially regarding location.
 Many social media platforms and apps have GPS features that tag photos with the sender’s location.
 Avoid these apps altogether or at a minimum, disable any GPS capabilities.

-### Everything in Moderation
+4. Everything in moderation